When I set out to create and organize the oil and gas virtual summit for the oil and gas industry, I did not know what to expect.

 In previous years, I used to spend a significant amount of time each year organizing and attending physical oil and gas events in Kenya, Uganda and across other cities in Africa as well as across the world.
-Right now, the big question is; are virtual events going to be the future?

-Virtual events are going to play a key role in the future.
+Are virtual events going to be the future?
+Yes, virtual events are going to play a key role in the future.
 There is an increasing demand for all things virtual for the next 12 to 36 months.
 Even after live events and conferences make their way back into marketing strategies and budgets, virtual events will continue to be a part of the event industry.

 Access to High-Quality Speakers

 Easier access to high-quality speakers regardless of where they live or where your event is taking place